-This fee can be reduced by putting a higher down payment at the start.
-By doing this the capitalized cost is lower and the depreciation fee will therefore be lower.
+This fee can be reduced by making a higher down payment at the start.
+By doing this, the capitalized cost is lower, and the depreciation fee will therefore be lower.
 This can also be obtained by negotiating a lower vehicle price or higher trade-in value.

 Step Three: Calculate the Monthly Financing Fees

 The third step is to calculate the monthly financing fees.
 To do this, you add the capitalized cost and residual value together and then multiply the sum by the money factor.

 We calculated the capitalized cost of $27,000 in the second step and the money factor of 0.00167 in the first step.
 See the financing fees formula here.

 Financing fees Formula